linslin/laravel-coffee-cache/readme.md

 ## Changelog

+### 1.18.0
+- Added mobile detect library for detection of mobile devices

 ### 1.17.0
 - Fixed mobile detection for tablet devices.
 - Added out increment for expire time on redis driver.
 Each time a key was hit the expire will be increased by `$coffeeCache->cacheTime`.